LitiumAB/Education/Developer Education/Tasks/Test project/README.md

 1. Open the _Test Explorer_ window in _Visual Studio_ and click _Run all tests_

+1. You can find logs from the tests executing code that write to the log in folder `\Test\Litium.Accelerator.Test\bin\Debug\logs`

 ## Test the AuthorServiceRatingsDecorator

 1. Add the class `AuthorServiceRatingsDecoratorTests` to the test project